submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 #### On Connected Clusters

-The commands below can be used on either **cluster2** or **cluster3** to verify that the two clusters have successfully formed a cluster set and have properly connected to one another.
+The commands below can be used on either **cluster2** or **cluster3** to verify that the two clusters have successfully formed a cluster set and are properly connected to one another.
 In this example, the commands are being issued on **cluster2**.

 ```bash
 $ kubectl config use-context cluster2
 Switched to context "cluster2".
 ```

-The command below lists all the Submariner component Pods.
+The command below lists all the Submariner related Pods.
 Ensure that the STATUS for each is *Running*, noting that some could have an intermediate transient status, like *Pending* or *ContainerCreating*, indicating they are still starting up.
 To continuously monitor the
 Pods, you can specify the `--watch` flag with the command: